Stachelbeere1248/zombies-utils/README.md

     - /zombiesutils timer split \<round> - Splits as if \<round> was passed, not recommended to use as it might create impossible PBs.
 - /qz \<de|bb|aa|p> - sends you to a new game of Dead End, Bad Blood, Alien Arcadium or Prison
 ### Hotkeys
-- Chat Macro: sends the message specified in the config
+- Chat Macro: Sends the message specified in the config.
-- RL Mode: Toggle usage of the rocket launcher mode spawn-time offset.
+- RL Mode: Toggles usage of the rocket launcher mode spawn-time offset.
+- Player Visibility: Toggles whether to show players that are within a 4 block radius.
 ### Extra
 - Managing split-categories: In your game directory is a folder called "zombies" which contains the folder "splits".
 You can simply rename or delete the folders inside "splits".
 You can also edit your splits, the data is stored as a list of ticks inside the MAP_DIFFICULTY.times files, a simple text editor (such as Notepad on Windows) should be able to edit it (UTF-16 encoded text).
 The other subfolder, runs, logs all the splits for every run you play.